Lind-Project/lind-wasm/docs/internal/memory.md

     -The actual mmap operation is invoked on the host system with MAP_FIXED to ensure deterministic placement.
 4. Updating the vmmap:
     - If the mapping is successful, vmmap is updated to reflect the allocated region, including its permissions and backing type (anonymous or file-backed).
+    - When new entries overlap with existing ones, they replace overlapping entries rather than merging them.
+New entry attributes completely override old attributes in the overlapping region, with automatic splitting for partial overlaps.

 ### munmap()